joshbasquez/intune-admx-policy-export/README.md

 ## for exporting/importing of Microsoft Intune device configuration policies based on admx administrative templates.

-This is a fork of the repo github.com/sandytsang/MSIntune Credit to Sandy Tsang, who references SCConfigMgr.com/MSEndpointmgr.com, @powers-hell and @onpremcloudguy
+This is a fork of the repo github.com/sandytsang/MSIntune.
+Some updates for modern authentication using delegated permissions and a deviceCode for obtaining admin accesstoken.

+credits: SandyTsang, SCConfigMgr.com/MSEndpointmgr.com, @powers-hell and @onpremcloudguy

 Pre-requisites:
 -app registration must have delegated permission: Microsoft Graph\DeviceManagementConfiguration.Readwrite.all